Maximizing productivity with workflow management

 What is workflow management?

-Workflow management controls and coordinates many business processes within a system; it helps companies achieve repeatable goals.
-Likewise, a workflow is a set of steps your team members go through to complete a specific business goal—repetitive processes regularly.
-In other words, workflow management is business process automation.
+A workflow is a set of steps your team members go through to complete a specific business goal.
+Workflow management controls and coordinates these many processes within a system to help companies achieve repeatable goals.
+Therefore, workflow management is business process automation.

 Workflow management vs. project management

 Workflow and project management systems share some similarities.
-For example, they both coordinate completing tasks to achieve goals.
+For example, they both coordinate the completion of tasks to achieve goals.
 However, they differ in the type of goals they attempt to achieve, who completes the specific task, and how tasks are measured.

 {{cta1}}